artainmo/web-development/back-front-end/ruby/README.md

 Refactoring consists of restructuring code in a readable and as a consequence maintainable way.<br>
 Ruby prioritizes readability over program optimization, meaning it is easy to write but not the fastest, in terms of code execution, or memory sparing language.

-'If' statement can be written in one line like this: `puts "It's true! if true"`.<br>
+'If' statement can be written in one line like this: `puts "It's true!" if true`.<br>
 'if/else' statement can be replaced in one line with a ternary `puts 3 < 4 ?
 "Yes" : "No"`.
 'if/elsif/else' statement can be replaced with case statement.
 <pre>